Property Owners and Managers

 The Apartment Association of New Mexico (AANM), in partnership with the New Mexico Department of Health, will assist you in converting part or all of your multi-unit housing property into a smoke-free environment through our Smoke-Free at Home initiative.

-We will provide technical support and assistance during the contemplation, research, and implementation phases of the process.
+We will provide technical support and assistance during the contemplation, research, and implementation phases.
 We will offer additional support in the following ways:

 Reduce Turnover Costs

-Units that have been smoked in are considerably more expensive to turn over for the next resident than nonsmoking units, and smoking units also tend to remain on the market longer.12 The costs related to cleaning and renovation are up to 75% lower in smoke-free properties.5 Units that housed smoking tenants incur additional expenses to clean, repaint walls and replace carpets, flooring, countertops, drapes, and fixtures damaged by cigarette burns or smoke exposure.13 Research shows that it is impossible to prevent smoke from infiltrating between apartments.9 One cannot escape the impact of neighboring units which contain cigarette smoke.
-The average cost for sealing a unit is about $700, yet this does not eliminate the problem.10 There is no safe amount of secondhand smoke; just being around it for a short time can cause harm.
+Units that have been smoked in are considerably more expensive to turn over for the next resident than nonsmoking units, and smoking units also tend to remain on the market longer.
+The costs related to cleaning and renovation are up to 75% lower in smoke-free properties.
+Units that housed smoking tenants incur additional expenses to clean, repaint walls, and replace carpets, flooring, countertops, drapes, and fixtures damaged by cigarette burns or smoke exposure.
+Research shows that it is impossible to prevent smoke from infiltrating between apartments.
+One cannot escape the impact of neighboring units that contain cigarette smoke.
+The average cost for sealing a unit is about $700, which does not eliminate the problem.
+There is no safe amount of secondhand smoke; being around it briefly can cause harm.
 Children, pregnant women, older people, and people with heart or breathing problems are especially vulnerable.

-Adopting smoke-free multi-unit housing policies can save property managers and owners hundreds and even thousands of dollars in building maintenance and turnover costs.12 Insurance companies often provide premium discounts to properties that implement smoke-free policies.
+Adopting smoke-free multi-unit housing policies can save property managers and owners hundreds and thousands of dollars in building maintenance and turnover costs.
+Insurance companies often provide premium discounts to properties that implement smoke-free policies.

 Lower Fire Risks and Related Insurance Costs

-Smoking-related fires are the leading cause of fire deaths, and account for 17 percent of fire deaths in residential buildings and $303 million in property loss each year.14 There are 1,000 smoking-related fires in the United States every year resulting in between 700 and 900 deaths.6,7 Smoke-free policies reduce fire risks for residents, owners, and property managers.
-In some states, multi-unit property managers/owners, and condominium associations with smoke-free policies are eligible for discounts on fire, life, and property insurance.13
+Smoking-related fires are the leading cause of fire deaths, and account for 17 percent of fire deaths in residential buildings and $303 million in property loss each year.
+There are 1,000 smoking-related fires in the United States every year resulting in between 700 and 900 deaths.
+Smoke-free policies reduce fire risks for residents, owners, and property managers.
+In some states, multi-unit property managers/owners, and condominium associations with smoke-free policies are eligible for discounts on fire, life, and property insurance.

 Financial Incentives

 Some states offer financial incentives to real estate developers that adopt smoke-free housing policies.
 In California, for example, 38 out of 74 public housing authorities have received tax credits for making their units smoke-free.
-Additionally, the Low-Income Housing Tax Credit program is being used by cities and states including California, Maine, Minnesota and New Hampshire to encourage developers to include smoke-free policies in new building projects.
-11 for New Mexico, the Mortgage Finance Authority’s Low-Income Housing Tax Credit program incentivizes the implementation of a smoke-free policy on both new or rehabilitated properties.
-For more information go to http://www.housingnm.org.
+Additionally, cities and states, including California, Maine, Minnesota, and New Hampshire, use the Low-Income Housing Tax Credit program to encourage developers to include smoke-free policies in new building projects.
+11 For New Mexico, the Mortgage Finance Authority’s Low-Income Housing Tax Credit program incentivizes the implementation of a smoke-free policy on both new and rehabilitated properties.
+For more information, go to http://www.housingnm.org.

 Legal Compliance

 Many property owners and managers are unaware that smoke-free policies are legal and enforceable.
-The U.S. Department of Housing and Urban Development (HUD) supports property owners who include smoking restrictions in their leases for federally-subsidized housing.
-Recently, a law was passed by HUD that requires all PHAs to have a smoke-free policy in place by June 30, 2018.15 Being a smoker is not a protected status under civil rights laws.
+The U.S. Department of Housing and Urban Development (HUD) supports property owners with smoking restrictions in their leases for federally subsidized housing.
+Recently, HUD passed a law requiring all PHAs to have a smoke-free policy by June 30, 2018.
+Being a smoker is not protected under civil rights laws.

 Tools & Resources